MaxShapley: Towards Incentive-compatible Generative Search with Fair Context Attribution: Reward Allocation Mechanisms

-\paragraph{Ad Auction Mechanism based on \name Attribution.} Finally, \name could be combined with other auction-based mechanisms for advertisement allocation.
-Hajiaghayi et al.~\cite{hajiaghayi2024ad} proposed an auction-based mechanism for RAG, where each advertiser bids on the opportunity to influence the LLM-generated answer.
+\paragraph{Ad Auction Mechanism based on \name Attribution.} Finally, \name could be combined with other auction-based mechanisms for advertisement allocation. \citet{hajiaghayi2024ad} proposed an auction-based mechanism for LLM-generated answers, where each advertiser bids on the opportunity to influence the final response.
 In their paper, a key technique is to compute the ``adjusted bids'' for each advertiser based on their bid and also an ``attribution score'' that is assumed to be available and linearly related to the click-through rate (CTR).
-The core of their mechanism is a probabilistic second-price auction based on the adjusted bids. \name could be used to compute the attribution score for each advertiser based on their contribution to the LLM's answer.
+The core of their mechanism is a probabilistic second-price auction based on the adjusted bids.
+(Crucially, this setting requires attribution to be computed by a third party (the advertiser or platform) without access to model internals, making black-box attribution a structural necessity rather than merely a practical convenience.) \name could be used to compute the attribution score for each advertiser based on their contribution to the LLM's answer.